 The commercial hubs of the district include Kenmore Square, Landsdowne Street, Brookline Avenue and Boylston Street.
 The Kenmore Business Association supports area business owners, and throughout the year the square teems with students and visitors enjoying its many restaurants and hotels.
 Lansdowne Street is famous for its music venues and nightlife, including the House of Blues, and the street comes alive with outdoor vendors on Red Sox game days.
 Brookline Avenue and Boylston Street is popular for its restaurants, bars, movie theater, and national retailers.

 Fenway is home to numerous academic and medical institutions.
 These include Emmanuel, Simmons, and Wheelock Colleges, MassArt, Wentworth Institution of Technology, and the Mass College of Pharmacy, all members of the Colleges of the Fenway consortium, as well as Northeastern and Boston Universities.
 The area also hosts many renowned medical institutions, including Fenway Community Health Center and the nearby hospitals in the Longwood Medical Area.
-Collectively, these institutions are supported by the Medical Academic and Scientific Community Organization (MASCO).
+Together, these institutions are supported by the Longwood Collective.